 By the 1888-1889 winter season, the Barretts had moved to 14 Arlington and 82 Commonwealth was once again the Pages’ home.
 They continued to live there in 1892, but moved soon thereafter to Weston (Elizabeth Page died in 1902; on March 31, 1904, their unmarried daughter, Mabel, was murdered; the trial and conviction of Charles L. Tucker for her murder were widely publicized).

 During the 1892-1893 winter season, 82 Commonwealth was the home of architect Arthur Rotch and his wife, Lisette de Wolf (Colt) Rotch.
 They had been married in November of 1892, and 82 Commonwealth was their first home together.
-Prior to their marriage, Arthur Rotch had lived with his mother at 3 Commonwealth.
+They also maintained a home on Hospital Point in Beverly.
+Prior to their marriage, Arthur Rotch had lived at 3 Commonwealth with his mother, Annie Bigelow (Lawrence) Rotch, the widow of Benjamin Smith Rotch.
 Arthur and Lisette Rotch had moved to 234 Beacon by the next season.

 During the 1893-1894 winter season, 82 Commonwealth was the home of Mrs. F. L. Morton, probably Stella Louisa (Moore) Morton, the wife of Frank Lewis Morton.
 She had moved by the next season.